Kyialbek-Temirbekov/Avionix/README.md

 1. Start the Config Server and Eureka Server first
 2. Then start other microservices in any order
 3. The Gateway Server should be the entry point for all API requests

-Detailed setup instructions for each service can be found in their respective directories.